Charles-Henri Sanson: Life and family

-Executioner as a career
+Career

 His father's paralysis and the assertiveness of his paternal grandmother, Anne-Marthe Sanson, led Charles-Henri to leave his study of medicine and to assume the job of executioner in order to guarantee the livelihood of his family.
 As executioner (bourreau), he came to be known as "Monsieur de Paris"—"Gentleman of Paris".
 On January 10, 1765, he married his second wife, Marie-Anne Jugier.
-They had two sons: Gabriel (1767–1792), who also worked in the family business and had been his assistant and heir apparent from 1790, but he died after slipping off a scaffold as he displayed a severed head to the crowd, and Henri (1769–1830), who became his successor.
+They had two sons: Gabriel (1767–1792) and Henri (1769–1830).

-In 1757, Sanson assisted his uncle Nicolas-Charles-Gabriel Sanson (1721–1795, executioner of Reims) with the extremely gruesome execution of the King's attempted assassin Robert-François Damiens.
+In 1757 Sanson assisted his uncle Nicolas-Charles-Gabriel Sanson (1721–1795, executioner of Reims) with the extremely gruesome execution of the king's attempted assassin Robert-François Damiens.
 His uncle quit his position as executioner after this event.
 In 1778 Charles-Henri officially received the blood-red coat, the sign of the master executioner, from his father Charles-Jean-Baptiste.
-He would hold this position for 17 years, being succeeded by his son Henri in 1795 after he showed serious signs of illness.
+He held this position for 17 years, being succeeded by his son Henri in 1795 after he showed serious signs of illness.
 Most of the executions were performed by Sanson and up to six assistants.

-Sanson was the first executioner to use the guillotine, and he led the initial inspection and testing of its prototype on April 17, 1792 at Bicêtre Hospital in Paris.
+Sanson was the first executioner to use the guillotine, and he led the initial inspection and testing of its prototype on 17 April 1792, at Bicêtre Hospital in Paris.
 Swift and efficient decapitations of straw bales were followed by live sheep and finally human corpses, and by the end, Sanson led the inspectors in pronouncing the new device a resounding success.
-Within the week, the Assembly had approved its use and on April 25, 1792, Sanson inaugurated the era of the guillotine by executing Nicolas Jacques Pelletier for robbery and assault at the Place de Grève on April 25, 1792.
+Within the week, the Legislative Assembly had approved its use and on 25 April, Sanson inaugurated the era of the guillotine by executing Nicolas Jacques Pelletier at the Place de Grève for robbery and assault.
 The use of the guillotine transformed Sanson's status under the revolutionary ideology from outcast to citizen, equal in rights and civil duties.